Mikhail Borodin: After the October Revolution

 In Mexico, he met Indian revolutionary M. N. Roy, the American writers Carleton Beals and Michael Gold, and American communist Charles Phillips.
 Borodin taught Roy about the Russian Revolution and communism, and it was under Borodin's influence that he took up communist beliefs.
 Together with the newly emboldened Roy, he helped establish the Mexican Communist Party.
 During his time in Mexico, Borodin sent reports of Roy's exploits to Lenin, who subsequently invited him to attend the 2nd World Congress of the Comintern in Moscow, which would take place in July–August 1920.
 Leaving Mexico in December 1919, Borodin, Roy, and Phillips travelled to western Europe, where they intended to spread the communist cause in the lead up to the congress, specifically hoping to establish a communist party in Spain.
 Arriving in Moscow in the weeks before the congress, Borodin introduced Roy to Lenin, after which he went on to become a major figure in the Comintern.

 Borodin later returned to Britain under the alias "George Brown", where he was tasked with ascertaining the cause of the revolution's failure there, and reorganising the British Communist Party.
-After several months of covert activities, he was jailed for six months on 29 August 1922 in Glasgow, ostensibly for breaking immigration regulations, though his political mission was known.
-He was then deported to Russia.
-Upon his arrival in Moscow, Lenin informed him that he had been chosen as the leader of a Comintern mission to China.
-He reached Beijing in the latter part of 1923, and arrived in Guangzhou, the seat of Sun Yat-sen's revolutionary government, on 6 October.
+He travelled from city to city in the guise of a trade union representative, successfully avoiding the local authorities until 22 August 1922, when he was arrested in a fifty-man police operation in Glasgow.
+He was jailed for six months, ostensibly for breaking immigration regulations, though his political mission was known.
+As Borodin had entered the country without a passport and denied holding Soviet citizenship, the British authorities struggled to process his deportation.
+His return to Russia was facilitated by a secret Anglo-Soviet agreement; upon completion of his sentence, he was sent back to Russia as a stateless person.

+Following his release, Borodin was selected by Joseph Stalin to lead a mission to China.
+On 2 August 1923, the Soviet politburo issued an order appointing Bordin as its "political advisor" to Sun Yat-sen's revolutionary government, which was then based at Guangzhou in the south of the country.
+Concurrently, it made Lev Karakhan its chief envoy to the internationally-recognised Beiyang government in Beijing, and ordered the two men to co-ordinate their activities.
+On his journey to Guangzhou, Borodin stopped at Shenyang in Manchuria to hold talks with the Fengtian clique warlord Zhang Zuolin before proceeding to Beijing, where he met Karakhan.
+He then sailed for Guangzhou, arriving in the city on 6 October 1923.